pulpgrinder/passiflora/README.md

 ### Menus, Themes, and Font Stacks

 Passiflora includes a (very basic) menu system (native menu bar + sliding menu + panel screens), 122 built-in color themes, and a curated set of font stacks.
 Full documentation is in **[MENUS-AND-THEMES.md](MENUS-AND-THEMES.md)**.
-Of course, you're welcome to ignore all this and roll your own UI, themese, menus, etc. It's all just standard HTML/JS/CSS.
+Of course, you're welcome to ignore all this and roll your own UI, themes, menus, etc. It's all just standard HTML/JS/CSS.
 Churn out another boring-ass Bootstrap clone.
 Make it look like a Geocities page built by an 11-year-old back in 1994.
 The power is yours, my friend.
 You can rebuild it.
 You have the technology.

-## PassifloraConfig

-Each build generates `src/www/generated/config.js`, which defines a `PassifloraConfig` object containing numerous values that may be useful at runtime.
-See **[PASSIFLORA-CONFIG.md](PASSIFLORA-CONFIG.md)**.

 ## File I/O

 Passiflora includes POSIX-style file functions, Open/Save As/File Browser dialogs, and a virtual file system backed by IndexedDB.
 Full documentation is in **[FILE-IO.md](FILE-IO.md)**.

-## Utility Functions

-There are numerous utility functions defined on the PassifloraIO object.
-See  **[UTILITY-FUNCTIONS.md](UTILITY-FUNCTIONS.md)**.

 ## Debugging

 The WWW target produces a normal web page, allowing you to use standard browser dev tools for debugging.
 There's also a remote debugging system that can be enabled in the config file.
 This lets you execute JavaScript in a running app from an external browser window.

 For details, see **[DEBUGGING.md](DEBUGGING.md)**.

+## PassifloraConfig

+Each build generates `src/www/generated/config.js`, which defines a runtime `PassifloraConfig` object containing numerous values that may be useful at runtime.
+See **[PASSIFLORA-CONFIG.md](PASSIFLORA-CONFIG.md)**.
+Note that this is not the same as `src/config`, where you set the icons, name, etc. That's *compile-time* information.
+The build process uses the `src/config` file (and other compile-time information) to generate the `src/www/generated/config.js` file for use at runtime.
+You shouldn't edit `src/www/generated/config.js`, as any changes will be wiped out the next time you build.

+## Utility Functions

+There are numerous utility functions defined on the PassifloraIO object.
+See  **[UTILITY-FUNCTIONS.md](UTILITY-FUNCTIONS.md)**.

 ## About this project